s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 ## Double-hyphen options are user defined options

-As a rule, anything with two hyphens (`--`) is a user defined options.
+As a rule, anything with two hyphens (`--`) is a user defined option.

 Options in Nextflow have to be supplied **exactly** as they are expected: non-matching options are simply ignored!
 This means that there is no auto-completion, and typos/omissions/case errors will result in the option not getting used at all.
 So please take extra care when supplying additional options.
 As an example: